Magnetika/Magnetika/README.md

 ## Summary

-Short summary of your background and goals.
-Replace or shorten as you prefer.

 - Experienced in manual testing (functional, usability, exploratory)
 - Training: Software Test Automation & CI (Selenium WebDriver, Cucumber, Postman)
 - Currently studying BSc Computer Science